cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/edit-product-test-1.png?raw=true)</br>
 </br>

 Clicking the "Edit Product" link will allow the Superuser to access a form which overwrites the current details recorded for the selected product including the photo.
-Here, the price has been changed.</br>
+Here, the price has been changed.

+Please see the Bugs Section - Duplicate Attribute Error as the form thumbnail widget has been removed.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/edit-product-test-2.png?raw=true)</br>